yeoman/yeoman.io/app/codelab/local-storage.md

 ---
 layout: codelab
+title: 'Step 10: Make Todos persistent with local storage'
 markdown: 1
 ---

-# Step 10: Make Todos persistent with local storage

 Let’s revisit the issue of items not persisting when the browser refreshes.